 William Vickrey, to chose but one example, always despaired that his seminal work on road pricing and more generally the pricing of scarce resources, had not make a dent in public policy.
 He was wrong.
 Professor William Vickrey of the Graduate Faculties of Economics of Columbia University was awarded the 1996 Nobel Memorial Prize in Economic Sciences with James Mirrlees for their research into the economic theory of incentives under asymmetric information, And his contribution to expand our thinking about the power of economics got right in a just an efficient society has now entered into our culture to the extent that we almost always forget why we think in that way.
 Such being the nature of culture.

-Let me leave you with three words that come to my mind as I consider them and their society-transforming contributions.
-They are, each of them, visionaries, scientists and poets.
+Let me leave you with four words that come to my mind as I consider them and their society-transforming contributions.
+They are, each of them, visionaries, scientists, heroes and poets.

 PS.
 In due course the author would hope to provide brief profiles introducing each of these extraordinary people and their contributions, along with an additional carefully chosen reference or two to round out the introduction.)